pzxie/wohoox/packages/wohoox-react/README.md

 }
 ```

-3. Update state
+**Update state**

-wohoox-react uses `action` to update the state, making the changes to the entire state more controllable and trackable.
+wohoox-react uses `action` to update the state, making the changes to the state more controllable and trackable

 ```typescript
 /**